Trump puts white nationalists on a roller coaster ahead of midterms

 "Master race president remains the master of races," Andrew Anglin wrote at the Daily Stormer, a white supremacist website.

-Yet there was also deep skepticism about whether Trump could actually convert on the promise because many legal scholars believe that only a constitutional amendment — or at the very least a law — could alter birthright citizenship.
+Yet there was also deep skepticism about whether Trump could actually fulfill his promise, because many legal scholars believe that only a constitutional amendment — or at the very least a law — could alter birthright citizenship.

 And some white nationalists saw Trump's words the way they were received by many on the political left — as a shameless political play in the final days before voters go to the polls.